Neil Johnson (cricketer)

 Neil Clarkson Johnson (born 24 January 1970) is a former Zimbabwean international cricketer who played 13 Test matches and 48 One Day Internationals between 1998 and 2000.
 An all-rounder, he bowled right-arm fast-medium and played in the middle order in test matches as an aggressive left-handed batsman.
 He usually opened the batting in one-day cricket.

 Despite making sporadic appearances for Zimbabwe at international level, he made substantial contributions with both bat and ball in crucial match situations.
 In his brief international career, he made an impact as an aggressive opening batsman and also as an attacking fast bowler.
-He was an integral member of arguably Zimbabwe's best ODI side during the late 1990s.
+He was an integral member of arguably Zimbabwe's best ODI team during the late 1990s.
 His career was cut short due to internal politics of Zimbabwe cricket, retiring in 2004 at the age of 34.

 Domestic career

 Johnson was born in Salisbury (now Harare).
 Throughout his first-class career, he spent time in both South Africa and England, playing for Boland, Eastern Province, Natal, Western Province, Leicestershire and Hampshire.
 He played most of his first-class cricket in South Africa.
 Despite having lot of experience having played in South African domestic competitions, he was never in contention to make it into the South African national team in the 1990s due to the abundance of all-rounders in the South African set-up.
 His county stint with Leicestershire in 1997 proved his worth as a capable all-rounder.